Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Grabber Outdoors Original Space Brand All Weather Blanket: I read all of the reviews and settled on this emergency blanket to supplement the wool blanket in our vehicle.
 The nice thing is that it can be used for a lot more than as a blanket.
 I know for sure it will come in handy when we want to have a make-shift picnic and the ground is damp.

-LSD Newest UltraFire 1600lm CREE XM-L Q5 LED Torch Adjustable Zoomable Flashlight Light Lamp: This $5.99 flashlight is going to be a part of my next Amazon order.
-It will be heavier because it uses three AAA batteries instead of just one but on the other hand, it is a lot less expensive than my Duracell and MagLite (which is very heavy).
+LSD Newest UltraFire 1600lm CREE XM-L Q5 LED Torch Adjustable Zoomable Flashlight Light Lamp: It will be heavier because it uses three AAA batteries instead of just one but on the other hand, it is a lot less expensive than my Duracell and MagLite (which is very heavy).

 FordEx Group 300lm Mini Cree Led Flashlight: This is my current favorite.
-At the time of this writing, this one is only $3.80 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 Pictured is one that I own in green but they come in basic black as well as some other colors.

 Panasonic eneloop AA New 2100 Cycle Ni-MH Pre-Charged Rechargeable Batteries: In my opinion, without question, these are the best rechargeable batteries out there.
 I use eneloop’s exclusively.